-Too often, employers in New York and New Jersey use mass layoffs and reductions in force (RIFs) as excuses to cover up illegal employment decisions, hoping nobody will figure out (let alone prove) why they selected a particular employee to lose his or her job.
-But no matter whether you were fired or laid off, it is a violation of your employment law rights if your company terminated your employment due to your age, color, disability, marital status, pregnancy, race, religion, national origin, sexual orientation, veteran or military status, or for another legally prohibited reason.
+Too often, employers in New York and New Jersey use mass layoffs and reductions in force (RIFs) as excuses to cover up illegal employment decisions, hoping nobody will realize (let alone prove) why they selected a particular employee to lose his or her job.
+But regardless of whether you were fired or laid off, it is a violation of your employment law rights if your employer terminated your employment due to your age, color, disability, marital status, pregnancy, race, religion, national origin, sexual orientation, veteran or military status or for another legally prohibited reason.

-Many companies have severance policies or practices that require them to pay money to employees who they laid off, especially if the layoff occurred during a reduction in force.
+Many employers have severance policies or practices that require them to pay money to employees who they laid off, especially if the layoff occurred during a reduction in force.
 Other employees may be entitled to severance pay if they lose their jobs during a mass layoff based on language in their individual employment contracts.
 Either way, our New Jersey reduction in force lawyers may be able to negotiate additional severance, or to improve the terms of the severance offer you have received.

 Even employers that do not have severance plans might be willing to negotiate a settlement for an employee who loses his job through no fault of his own, especially if the employee has a discrimination, retaliation or another employment law claim.
 For more information, please see our severance negotiations page.The WARN Act

-Please contact us today if you have been adversely impacted by reduction in force and your employer did not provide the required notice and you would like to learn more about your legal rights.
-We will listen carefully to the facts, explain your legal rights, and help you understand your options before helping you decide the best course of action and your employer did not provide the required notice, contact an employment lawyer at our firm to discuss your legal rights.
-Our telephone number is (201) 487-2700 in New Jersey, or (212) 398-7100 in New York.
+Please contact us today if you have been adversely impacted by a reduction in force and your employer did not provide the required notice and you would like to learn more about your legal rights.
+We will listen carefully to the facts, explain your legal rights and help you understand your options before helping you decide the best course of action.
+Our telephone number is (973) 744-4000 in New Jersey.